 Panel: The Marriage of AV & UCC

 UCC Day ended on a strong note, with a panel of AV/IT veterans charging forward with a discussion on UCC that (I found to be) well ahead of its time.
 Charmaine Torruella moderated the panel, titled “The Marriage of AV & UCC.”
-I had the pleasure of speaking with Charmaine ahead of this panel and learned a bit about her perspective on UCC, which came through today as she posed some tough questions for the group — Gary Kayye (THE rAVe Agency), Carla Virola (InVision Source), Richard Hoar (Fashion Institute of Technology) and Tom Loza (Bluescape).
+I had the pleasure of speaking with Charmaine ahead of this panel and learned a bit about her perspective on UCC, which came through in this panel as she posed some tough questions for the group — Gary Kayye (THE rAVe Agency), Carla Virola (InVision Source), Richard Hoar (Fashion Institute of Technology) and Tom Loza (Bluescape).

 I couldn’t possibly recap all the goodness of this panel without monopolizing your morning — so I’ll give you one point from each speaker that I found riveting.
 If you want the full context of these quotes and the panel, register to watch the full session by getting your LAVNCH WEEK 2.0 credentials.